 Yoga in its true nature is much more than what we perceive today, it is a philosophy, a way of life.
-Explained very simply, we see it nowadays as a set of postures and breathing exercises that aim to bring physical and mental well-being.
+Explained very simply, it is seen today as a set of postures and breathing exercises aimed at providing physical and mental well-being.
 Many of the principles explored on the mat can be incorporated into everyday life, even if you don't practice it regularly.
-Find the best benefits of yoga below.ous.
+Find the best yoga benefits below.

-On the one hand, yoga brings multiple physical benefits.
-The practice of postures aims to strengthen and loosen the body, while breathing exercises aim to regulate the flow of vital energy.
+On the one hand, yoga provides multiple physical benefits.
+The practice of the postures aims to strengthen and relax the body, while the breathing exercises aim to regulate the flow of vital energy.
 Regular practice can even lead to posture correction and decrease chronic back pain.
 Together with breathing exercises, it is recognized as a very effective way to reduce stress and anxiety, and even to fight depression.
-This wonderful discipline is also known to improve cognitive functions, such as attention, concentration and memory.ire.
+This wonderful discipline is also known to improve cognitive functions, such as attention, concentration and memory.

 Some simple postures:

 - Downward dog pose is one of the basic positions of yoga practice.
-We go from 4 legs to raise the pelvis, placing the hands in front of us and the feet flat behind us, forming a v upside down.
-We stay there for a few breaths..
+We move from 4 legs to lift the pelvis, placing the hands in front of us and the feet flat behind us, forming an upside down v.
+We stay there for a few breaths.

 We often feel, too often, overwhelmed by events, or lost, unable to maintain focus.
-Regular yoga practice allows you to acquire the ability to refocus quickly, no matter where or what situation you are in.
-To be here and now.nt’.
+Regular yoga practice helps you develop the ability to refocus quickly, no matter where or what situation you are in.
+To be here and now ’..

 The more you practice yoga, the more you will come to feel your feet rooting in the ground, taking root.
-You will also feel the top of your head connect.r.
+You will also feel the top of your head connect.

-- Balasana Child Posture: Stand on all fours with your knees the width of the mat.
+- Child's pose (Balasana): stand on all fours, knees the width of the mat.
 Join the big toes.
-On a long exhale, lower the hips towards the heels and ankles while leaning the torso forward and release the arms to the floor in front of you, palms down.
+On a long exhale, lower the hips towards the heels and ankles while tilting the torso forward and release the arms to the floor in front of you, palms down.
 Relax your back and put your forehead on the floor.
 Take the time to refocus on several breaths.
-When inhaling, let the rib cage open.
-On the exhale, open the heart and anchor the hips in the ground.e sol.
+On the inhale, allow the rib cage to open.
+On the exhale, open the heart and anchor the hips in the ground.

-- Tree pose (Vrikshasana) : it begins in the same way as that of the mountain, feet together parallel, standing, straight.
+- Tree pose (Vrikshasana) : it begins in the same way as that of the mountain, feet together in parallel, standing, straight.
 With each exhale, feel your roots dig into the ground.
 After a few breaths, lift your right foot off the ground and drop it on the side of your left thigh.
-Join your hands together at chest height in a prayer form, and take a few deep breaths.
-Or above your head.
-You repeat this with your left foot.
-The position requires concentration, to be here and now.ant’.
+Join your hands together at chest level in a prayer form, and take a few deep breaths (or above your head).
+You repeat it with your left foot.
+The position requires focus, to be here and now.

-- Padmasana Lotus Posture: The lotus is a powerful posture.
+- Lotus Posture (Padmasana): The lotus is a powerful posture.
 While energizing the body, Padmasana can also be a deeply calming and stabilizing pose.
-It helps to maintain good posture and alignment of the spine, which facilitates the deep breathing necessary to achieve a meditative state..
+It helps maintain good posture and spine alignment, which facilitates the deep breathing needed to achieve a meditative state.

 - Savasana: an excellent posture for anchoring, as the whole body touches the ground.
 The ideal position to end a yoga session.
-You need to lie down on the floor, stretch your legs, spread them comfortably and relax them.
+You need to lie on the floor, stretch your legs, spread them comfortably and relax them.
 You stretch your neck, and leave your arms at the side of the body, palms facing up.
-Take deep breaths and deep breaths, feel the energy flow into you, and your body connect to the ground.
-The biggest difficulty: not falling asleep !!!!!!
+Take deep breaths and exhales, feel the energy flow into you, and your body connect to the ground.
+The biggest difficulty: not falling asleep !!!

 Breathing exercises are an integral part of yoga.

-With each breath, gently inhale the ambient air, realizing how far this air has traveled through your lungs and body.
-With each exhale, take the time to gently exhale all the air from the lungs, releasing tension in your body step by step.
+With each breath, slowly inhale the surrounding air, realizing how far this air travels through your lungs and body.
+With each exhale, take the time to slowly exhale all the air from the lungs, releasing tension from your body in stages.
 Release the tensions of the jaw, neck, shoulders, stomach.
-The tensions will break out and the stress will decrease greatly.ent.
+The tensions will subside and the stress will be greatly reduced.

-Finally, if you have never practiced yoga, it would be wise to register for a class to see to correct your techniques and postures and thus avoid injuring yourself.
+Finally, if you have never practiced yoga, it would be wise to sign up for a class to see how to correct your techniques and postures and thus avoid injuring yourself.
 But then it's up to you to decide whether you prefer to practice it in a group class or at home, depending on your schedule.
 Several courses are offered online.
-Yoga really has everything to be perfect..
+Yoga really has everything to be perfect.

 Article written by Audrée Hogue